dolittle/Documentation/Source/content/en/docs/tutorials/event-horizon.md

 Notice that the returned PartitionedFilterResult has `true` and an *unspecified* PartitionId (which is the same as an empty GUID).
 This means that this filter creates a public stream that includes all public events, and that they are put into the *unspecified* partition of that stream.

 ### Commit the public event
-Now that we have a public stream we'd naturally want to commit public events to fill it up.
-Doing this is as easy as committing private (non-public) events.
-Let's show you an example where we commit a *DishPrepared* event as a public event.
+Now that we have a public stream we can commit public events to start filtering them.
+Let's commit a *DishPrepared* event as a public event from the producer microservice:

 {{< tabs name="commit_public_tab" >}}
 {{% tab name="C#" %}}